baharbiazar/San_Francisco_crime_EDA/README.md

 Burglary and Motor Vehicle Theft have grown over the past year.(March- Dec)

+A "Hot Prowl" is a burglary when a subject enters, or attempts to enter your home while someone is home.
+A hot prowl burglary is dangerous because of the possible confrontation between the subject and victim

 Map below is made with geopandas and shows where each crime happened over those 10 months.

 ![](images/burg_vtheft.png)